Looking for a program that is FUN and promotes INDEPENDENCE

 Freedom Link is sponsored by the National Federation of the Blind of Illinois.
 We are deeply grateful to Steve Pangere and our other generous funders for making this program possible.
-Now beginning its fourteenth year, Freedom Link was the recipient of a 2017 Dr. Jacob Bolotin Award from the National Federation of the Blind.
+Freedom Link was the recipient of a 2017 Dr. Jacob Bolotin Award from the National Federation of the Blind.